 TGbe editor: Pleas echange the following two paragraphs (#19571)

-The EMLSR Parameter Update Control subfield indicates whether the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame.
-The EMLSR Parameter Update Control subfield is set to 1 when the EMLSR Mode subfield is equal to 1 and the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame, and set to 0 otherwise.
-When included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Parameter Update Control subfield is set to 0.
+The EMLSR/EMLMR Parameter Update Control subfield indicates whether the EMLSR/EMLMR Parameter Update field is present in the EML Operating Mode Notification frame.
+The EMLSR/EMLMR Parameter Update Control subfield is set to 1 when the EMLSR/EMLMR Mode subfield is equal to 1 and the EMLSR/EMLMR Parameter Update field is present in the EML Operating Mode Notification frame, and set to 0 otherwise.
+When included in a frame sent by an AP affiliated with an AP MLD, the EMLSR/EMLMR Parameter Update Control subfield is set to 0.

-NOTE 2—When the EMLSR Parameter Update Control subfield is set to 1, the EMLSR Link Bitmap subfield of the EML Control field contains a different value than the EMLSR Link Bitmap subfield value contained in a previous EML Operating Mode Notification frame successfully transmitted by the non-AP MLD (see 35.3.17 (Enhanced multi-link single radio operation)).
+NOTE 2—When the EMLSR/EMLMR Parameter Update Control subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield of the EML Control field contains a different value than the EMLSR/EMLMR Link Bitmap subfield value contained in a previous EML Operating Mode Notification frame successfully transmitted by the non-AP MLD (see 35.3.17 (Enhanced multi-link single radio operation) and 35.3.18 (Enhanced multi-link multi-radio operation)).

 TGbe editor: Pleas echange subclause 9.4.1.72 as follows (#19571)

-9.4.1.72 EMLSR Parameter Update field
+9.4.1.72 EMLSR/EMLMR Parameter Update field

-The EMLSR Parameter Update field is defined in Figure 9-189f (EMLSR Parameter Update field format).
+The EMLSR/EMLMR Parameter Update field is defined in Figure 9-189f (EMLSR/EMLMR Parameter Update field format).

 B0 B2 B3 B5 B6 B7